PRESCRIBING A HEALTHY LIFESTYLE

 Of all the books she has published, particularly noteworthy is the first (published in 1979), El Magnesio, clave para la salud (Magnesium, the Key to Health), a bestseller at the time, seven editions of which were produced in the same year.

 In 2000 she signed with the publishing house EDAF and wrote her first book with them: Overcoming osteoporosis, which was followed by updated editions with new studies, of her previous books and later two more unpublished works – 2006’s La respuesta está en el Colágeno (The Answer is in Collagen), and, in 2014, El magnesio en el deporte (Magnesium in Sport).
-Her first work, El magnesio, clave para la salud (Magnesium, the Key to Health), and La artrosis y su solución (Osteoarthritis and its Solution) have been translated into French, German, Dutch and Polish.
+Her first work, El magnesio, clave para la salud (Magnesium, the Key to Health), and La artrosis y su solución (Osteoarthritis and its Solution) have been translated into French, German, Dutch, Polish, Czech, English and Chinese.
 Also available in German are Dietas a la carta (Diets à la carte), Vencer la osteoporosis (Beating Osteoporosis), La respuesta está en el Colágeno (The Answer is in Collagen) and El magnesio en el deporte (Magnesium in Sport).

 She consumes her own products every day, as they help preserve joint flexibility, intestinal and digestive motility and in facing the intellectual challenges that she still tackles with dedication and passion today.